Create and Manage Projects

 -

 Review your Project setup.
 Expand the Access Control, Compute Config, and Limits sections for additional details.
-If changes are required, use the Previous button to return to the applicable screen or select the appropriate step from the progress menu on the left side of the screen.
+If changes are required, use the Previous button to return to the applicable page or select the appropriate step from the progress menu on the left side of the page.
 If no changes are needed, select Submit to create the Project.

 -